Basler Verkehrs-Betriebe

 Basler Verkehrs-Betriebe (BVB) is a public transport operator in the Swiss city of Basel, and is wholly owned by canton of Basel-Stadt, which consists of city of Basel and the municipalities of Bettingen and Riehen.
 The BVB was founded in 1895, and became a self-governing public corporation on 1 January 2006.
-It transports 132 million passengers per year, an average of roughly 360,000 a day.
+It transports 132 million passengers per year, an average of roughly 360000 per day.
 It operates 128 motor trams and 74 trailers on 9 tram routes, as well as 99 buses on a total of 13 bus routes.
 These are kept operating by 1200 employees.

 BVB jointly operates the Basel tram network with Baselland Transport AG (BLT), owned by the adjoining canton of Basel-Land.
-Whilst the green colored BVB tends to operate the shorter urban services, its tram routes do extend beyond the inner city into Basel-Land and parts of the German city of Weil am Rhein.
-Likewise the yellow BLT trams operate into the city centre.
-Both are part of the integrated fare network Tarifverbund Nordwestschweiz (TNW), which in itself is part of the three countries-integrated fare network triregio.
+Whilst the BVB tends to operate the shorter urban services using green-coloured trams, its routes extend beyond the inner city into Basel-Land and parts of the German city of Weil am Rhein.
+Likewise the yellow-coloured BLT trams operate into the city centre.
+Both are part of the integrated fare network Tarifverbund Nordwestschweiz (TNW), which in itself is part of the three-country integrated fare network Triregio.

 History

-Heinrich Imhoff is the pioneer of the Basler tramways who in 1880 obtained the concession from the local Government in Basel to operate a horse pulled so-called "Tramomnibus".
+Heinrich Imhoff was the pioneer of the Basler tramways who in 1880 obtained the concession from the local government in Basel to operate a horse-drawn "Tramomnibus".
 On 11 July 1881, a horse-drawn omnibus, popularly known as the "Rösslitram", began to operate.
 According to a fixed timetable, it connected the Badischer Bahnhof (which at that time stood at today's Messeplatz) with the Centralbahnhof (today's SBB railway station) crossing the Rhine over the Middle Bridge every 20 minutes.
-There were six coaches and forty-two horses in service.
+There were 6 coaches and 42 horses in service.
 The journey from station to station took 22 minutes.
 The Rösslitram ran without rails like a normal carriage on the road.
 The carriages were pulled by two horses, and a third horse had to be harnessed for each ascent on the Steinenberg.
 The operators were often negotiating for a better concession from the city of Basel and in 1892 the city council of Basel decided to build their own tramway.

 Tramway

 The tramway was built between 1892 and 1895.
-In April 1895 the electrified Tramway drove for the first time and in May the same year it was inaugurated to the public.
-In the first year, the nre company transported 2,7 million or three times more passengers than the former Tramomnibusoperator in the former year.
+In April 1895 the electrified tramway drove for the first time and in May the same year it was inaugurated to the public.
+In the first year, the company transported 2.7 million passengers, or three times more than the former Tramomnibus operator in the preceding year.

-Expansion

 In April 1896 the city council decided on the expansion of the tramways and by 1897 additional lines were taken into service.
 Until 1908 lines to Riehen, Birsfelden and Allschwil among others were operated.
 In 1995 the tramway network accounted to 53 kilometers.
+Today, Basel has the largest tramway in terms of kilometers of rail tracks in Switzerland.
+Historically, only Geneva had a larger one at some point.